influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/sso.md

   insecure method.
   {{% /note %}}

-- **Your using SAML and your identity provider certificate is rotated**:
+- **You're using SAML and your identity provider certificate is rotated**:
   Provide the new certificate to InfluxData support for updating in the InfluxData-managed Auth0 service.